atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 .4
 %
 'I;
-Nay — if you are fo very discreet il ‘‘‘ you will never, succeed with Miss..
+Nay --if you are fo very discreet il ‘‘‘ you will never, succeed with Miss..
 Lumley.
 I have heard her say a
 %
 thousand times that she hates your dtf creet people."